sylviefiat/bdmer_deploy/README.md

-# Docker project used to deploy BDMER3 with nginx and couchdb
+# Docker project used to deploy BDMER3 with nginx and couchdb  => projet déplacé gitlab in2p3 30/102019

 #### Required: ####
   - docker